hrnm2003/assembly-calculator/README.md

 ## Screenshots

-Here is an example of how the calculator works in DOSBox:
+Here is an example of how the calculator works in emu8086:

 ![Main Menu of Calculator](https://raw.githubusercontent.com/hrnm2003/assembly-calculator/refs/heads/main/demos/main-menu.jpg)